pauljickling/notes/javascript/react/advanced.md

 ```

 By assigning the context type for a component the component will consume the value of the current context using `this.context`.

+### Putting Context All Together

+1. Define your context using the `React.createContext(defaultValue)` method, and providing a default value in the parameter.

+2. Components that need context can subscribe to changes using the `.contextType` method.
+Those changes can be utilized by assigning a variable to `this.context`.

+3. The component(s) that need to manage the context value should be surrounded by `<contextName.provider value={this.state.value}><someComponent /></contextName.provider>`